woods valldata

 In charity fundraising, we would more commonly differentiate them as:

-Raffle: A campaign cash-based giving product with a draw on a given date where people buy one or more tickets (most commonly £1 or £2 each) to be in with the chance to win one or more of a set number of prizes.
+Raffle: A campaign cash-based giving product with a draw on a given date where people buy one or more tickets (most commonly £1 or £2 each) to be in with the chance to win one or more of a set number of prizes - click here for a further definition in our glossary!.

 Maria Novell, Fundraising and Commercial Director at Guide Dogs talks about the benefits of raffle and weekly lottery in providing sustainable income for the charity.